-So if you want to take photos of food, be sure to come earlier to grab the window seating.
+If you want to take photos of food at Edna, be sure to come earlier to grab the window seating.

 I heard their brunch is amazing as they keep winning Best Brunch.
 I didn’t get to try it though as my trip was during the weekdays.

-Definitely my most favourite dish that night was the Seared Scallops.
+Definitely my most favourite dish at Edna that night was the Seared Scallops.
 It’s a very unique combination of ingredients that just perfectly worked.